 When starting a business podcast you essentially have two options.
 A business can either create and record an in-house podcast.
-Or a business can use existing content from their website for instance, that they then create a podcast out of.
-Your choice will depend on what your objectives are for the podcast.
-Who your target audience is?
-And the amount of time and resource you have available to create the podcast?
+Or a business can use existing content from their website.
+For instance, that they then create a podcast out of news, updates or insight pieces.

-Establish your key objectives for the podast
+Establish your key objectives for the branded podcast

-This is the first key question to address before you create your podcast.
-This should cover key questions, such as, which audience/s are you looking to communicate with?
+This is the first key question to address before you create your branded podcast.
+This should areas such as which audience/s are you looking to communicate with?
 What is it you want to communicate to your target audience?
 Why would it be of interest to that audience?
 And what are you trying to achieve from your podcast activity?

 Define the audience you are trying to reach

 Who is your target audience?
 What type of podcast content do they consume?
 And why would your content be of interest to them?
 These are the key questions to ask.
-Once you understand what type of content your audience is interested in you can start to either create or select the most appropriate content to share with your target audience.
+First, you understand what type of content your audience is interested in.
+Then you can start to either create or select the most appropriate content to share with your target audience.
 The key is to share content that is of interest to your target audience and present that audio content in an engaging way.
 Therefore establishing the theme of your podcast is key as this will establish the topics and content you will create in order to engage this audience.

 Leverage the assets you have.

-For instance, the AudioHarvest platform is probably the most efficient way to leverage a business’s assets as the tool takes a client’s existing onsite content and transforms this into podcasts on a client’s behalf.
+For instance, the AudioHarvest platform is probably the most efficient way to leverage a business’s online content.
+As the tool takes a client’s existing onsite content and transforms this into podcasts on a client’s behalf.
 This is very useful for businesses who want to efficiently reach their target audiences with relevant content.
 But whichever route you take there are more internal resources than you think to enable the creation of your business podcast.

 When recording your own podcast it is important that the podcast episodes are scripted.
-And you have the resources in place to create and support the distribution of those podcasts on an on-going basis.
+And you have the resources in place to create and support the distribution of the podcast series on an ongoing basis.
 You should also address the technical requirements of recording and distributing the podcast.
 There are also partners and technology platforms that can help with this process as highlighted in our How to host and distribute a podcast article.

 The marketing of the podcast is also key.
 You must ensure it is found in the right places.
 And that your audience is aware of your podcast through appropriate marketing activity as explained in our Key marketing strategies for you podcast article.
-Businesses that do this well tend to get their podcasts promoted by the major podcast distributors which makes a huge difference in terms of audience listenership volumes and quality.
+Businesses that do this well tend to get their podcasts promoted by the major podcast distributors.
+This makes a huge difference in terms of audience listenership volumes and quality.

 Podcasting is a great way to reach and engage new audiences.
 As the total podcast audience is significant with over 1 billion people globally.
 And the long-form audio format means that businesses can really engage their customers wherever and whenever they want to consume their content.
 Creating and distributing a podcast can either be as simple or complex you would like to make it.
-It is therefore key to understand what you are trying to achieve and how many resources you can commit to the podcast as this will help decide the most appropriate podcast strategy for your business.
+It is therefore key to understand what you are trying to achieve.
+And how many resources you can commit to the podcast as this will help decide the most appropriate podcast strategy for your business.